telerik/fiddler-everywhere-docs/capture-traffic/capture-system-traffic.md

 ![Use the "System Proxy" switch to toggle on and off the system capturing mode](../images/get-started/get-started-toggle.png)

 > Tip When the switch **System Proxy** is toggled on, open a browser and type an arbitrary web address.
-As a result, Fiddler Everywhere will immediately intercept the request, and the sessions grid will be populated.
+As a result, Fiddler Everywhere intercepts the request, and the Live Traffic grid populates.

 ## Enable and Disable System Capturing